blasvicco/TinyBoss/README.md

 # TinyBoss
-This is a Computer Vs Computer game implemented on C++ (Xcode) using Object Oriented Design pattern, SDL/OpenGL and net (Artificial Neural Network)
+This is a Computer Vs Computer game implemented on C++ (Xcode) using Object Oriented Design pattern, SDL/OpenGL and net (Artificial Neural Network).

 The game is about 2 different organism that try to survive in an environment that you can configure.

 ##### Online video: